Is Your Child Not Fitting In At School? Here’s How to Help Them

 It is essential that staff create conditions for a safe environment in which your child can overcome their social challenges.

-Make sure you aim to work as a partnership with your child’s teacher or key members of staff throughout the school year and it doesn’t become a “them and us” battle.
+Make sure you aim to work as a partnership with your child’s teacher or key members of staff throughout the school year and it doesn’t become a battle.

 If you feel the school are unable to meet your child’s social and emotional needs however, consider a change of school.